samsquire/pomeditor/README.md

 POM Editor
 ===

-POM Renderer is a simple web based interface for visualising and editing POM files.
+POM Editor is a simple web based interface for visualising and editing POM files.
 The interface is entirely in Javascript, there is no backend server except for a proxy used to get around CORS when reading pom.xml files.

 The template for any XML element can be customized.